ninjamuffin99/hmm-rs/readme.md

 - [ ] Implement something to slowly roll out from hmm -> hmm-rs
   - idea is to be able to integrate hmm with hmm-rs version, so certain commands get aliased. maybe need to make something on hmm haxe version perhaps to alias things?

-### hmm commands to implement
+### hmm command and notes

 - [ ] install - installs libraries listed in hmm.json
-  - [ ] haxelib
+  - [ ] haxelib: installs from lib.haxe.org
-  - [ ] git
+  - [ ] git: installs from a git based source
     - allow writing / initalizing non-empty directories for clones?
-    - instead of re-cloning, fetch and then check out specific commit
-    - install with `--no-tags` for quicker install
+    - install with `--no-tags` for quicker install?
+    - check to see if repo is shallow or not, or maybe do a fetch before?
   - [ ] check if version is already installed
+- [~] check: shows info about the currently installed library, and what we want based on the hmm.json
+  - git tags are sorta funky, try using hxcpp or something perhaps
+  - improve speed, i think the git status thing slows it down.
+    - need to dig into profiling code...
 - [ ] from-hxml
 - [ ] reinstall
   - this should function the way that `hmm reinstall -f` would, where it force reinstalls everything. `hmm-rs install` should be used for cases when you updated your hmm.json manually or something